Bashir Shihab II

-Bashir Shihab II (بشير الثاني الشهابي, also spelled Bachir Chehab II; 2 January 1767 – 1850) was a Lebanese emir who ruled the Emirate of Mount Lebanon in the first half of the 19th century.
+Bashir Shihab II (بشير الثاني الشهابي, also spelled Bachir Chehab II; 2 January 1767 – 1850) was a Lebanese emir who ruled the Emirate of Mount Lebanon between 1788 –1840.
 Born to a branch of the Shihab family which had converted from Sunni Islam, the religion of previous Shihabi emirs, he was the only Maronite ruler of the Mount Lebanon Emirate.

 Early life and family

 Bashir was born in 1767 in Ghazir, a village in the Keserwan region of Mount Lebanon.
-He was the son of Qasim ibn Umar ibn Haydar ibn Husayn Shihab of the Shihab dynasty, which had been elected to the super tax farm of Mount Lebanon by other Druze nobility, also known as the Mount Lebanon Emirate, when their Druze kinsmen, the Ma'an dynasty died heirless in 1697.
+He was the son of Qasim ibn Umar ibn Haydar ibn Husayn Shihab of the Shihab dynasty, which had been elected to the super tax farm of Mount Lebanon by Druze nobility, also known as the Mount Lebanon Emirate, when their Druze kinsmen, the Ma'an dynasty died heirless in 1697.
 Although the Shihab family was ostensibly Sunni Muslim, some members of the family had converted to the Maronite Catholic Church.
 Bashir was among the first members of his extended family to be born a Christian.

 In 1768, when Bashir was still an infant, his father Qasim died.
 Bashir's mother remarried, and he and his elder brother Hasan were entrusted to the care of tutors and nannies.
 The children were raised in poverty and did not benefit from the privileges of a princely birth; their branch of the family was relatively poor.
 Bashir and Hasan developed feelings of mistrust from their childhoods that made them wary of their companions and of members of their own family.
 Leadership of Qasim's branch of the family was taken up by Hasan.
 The latter had a reputation for being cruel and aloof.
 Bashir, meanwhile, grew to become a cunning, stubborn and clever opportunist who was more able to control his temper and conceal his callousness.
 He sought out wealth working with his cousin Emir Yusuf in Deir al-Qamar, the virtual capital of Mount Lebanon, where he also gained an education.
 Bashir's personal qualities established him as a leading figure in the Shihabi court where he engaged in political intrigues.
 His activity in Deir al-Qamar attracted the attention of Qasim Jumblatt, Yusuf's main adversary, who sought to install Bashir at the head of the emirate.
 When probed on the subject by the Jumblatt sheikhs, Bashir was noncommittal but left room for negotiations; his hesitance was a result of his financial destitution.